 See the library reading list for this module (Medway)

-12.1 To identify an appropriate research topic that makes a relevant contribution to the students programme of study.
+1. Identify an appropriate research topic that makes a relevant contribution to the student's programme of study.

 Back to top